Tor-Arne Moen

 Moen debuted at Høstutstillingen in 1994.
 He made the front covers for a re-release of Knut Hamsun's complete works from 1992 to 1994.
-These paintings are displayed at Tranøy gallery in Hamarøy.
+These paintings are displayed at the Tranøy gallery in Hamarøy Municipality.

 In 1998 he released a collection of short stories, called Høst i sommerfuglhagen (Autumn in the garden of butterflies), and in 2008 he authored the novel Brønnørreten.